Impact

 Maasai Stoves & Solar Project overview

-The Maasai Stoves & Solar Project strives for the greatest possible direct impact from the introduction of smoke-removing efficient stoves.
-From the onset, this has meant better health for women and their children.
-Impact soon spreads and grows because the focus goes beyond a single technological solution.
+From the onset, with the introduction of smoke-removing efficient stoves, this has meant better health for women and their children.
+Because the focus goes beyond a single technological solution, the impact soon spreads and grows.
 The International Collaborative engages the people as they embrace the idea that problems can be solved through organizing for collective action.

-Something new emerges In the midst of idea generation, engineering, design, and resource planning.
+Something new emerges in the midst of idea generation, engineering, design, and resource planning.
 Participants soon discover the greatest impact is on themselves, as a community.
 There is a new optimistic celebration of power and the realization of the possibility of genuine life improvement.

-• I. Home improvement and transformed lives of women
+Home improvement and transformed lives of women

 • Improved stoves